 My mom’s birthday recently came and went, another marker of time that continues to confuse me.
 She would have been 66 this past Christmas Eve.
 We ate pinto beans with a ham hock over cornbread, followed by cookies we’d made from her handwritten recipes.
 She was all around us, happy in our offerings.
 I like how death and birth stop time.
 Or rather, how they take us beyond time.
 Time doesn’t stop, it refuses everything except forward motion, but in death and in birth, we go beyond.

 2019 was so extremely full.
 Beautiful and powerful and transformative, but also, A LOT.
 I am ready for a year of less, though of course I have no control over how much, or how little, comes my way.
-Perhaps it’s wiser to let go of any expectations and instead find more moments to relax even within all the muchness.
+Perhaps it’s wiser to let go of any expectations and instead find more moments to relax, even within all this muchness.
 Time won’t slow down, but I can.